-Having also lots of old jeans in your house, oldies from you and your homies?
+Also having lots of old jeans in your house, oldies from you and your homies?
 You might consider transforming them into a new unique item with still the feel of vintage!
 For instance, this lovely skirt with a divided zipper in front is very easy to make!
+How to make a simple backpack from denim, find it at the bottom of this page.

 You need some experience of making a garment on the sewing machine or ask someone who has the skill of sewing, to help you.